|Painters Pi in the Barri Gòtic Area|

 El Raval is another interesting area worth a visit, you can get there by crossing Las Ramblas.

 The Barri Gòtic area is the first choice for many visitors to Barcelona.
-It is the cultural hub of the city and great for any type of traveller.
+It is the cultural hub of the city and suitable for any type of traveller.

 Click A Hotel Name Below To Read Our Review Of That Hotel